bgayathri0606/bgayathri0606/README.md

 ### Hi there 👋

-I am Bommidi Gayathri.My main interest lies in Machine Learning and Website Development.
+I am Bommidi Gayathri.My main interest lies in Machine Learning and Web Development.
 I also have basic knowledge of Blockchain.And proficient in HTML,CSS,Wordpress,Markdown.I am always curious to learn something new technology.

 - 🔭 I’m currently working on creating websites and web applications